Skip to main content

 ~ 333km²

-The Cenos floating offshore wind farm will consists of 70-100 floating turbines.
-The turbines will be floating since the water depths exceed 90m, which means bottom-fixed foundations are not a viable solution.
-Each turbine will provide 14-20MW of power.
-The wind turbines will be installed on floating substructures which are connected by mooring lines to anchors in the seabed to hold their position.
-The turbines will be anchored across a carefully selected area of ~ 333km².
+The Cenos Offshore Windfarm will consist of up to 95 wind turbines, with each one providing 15-22MW of electrical power.
+The turbines will be floating as the water depths exceed 90m, which means bottom-fixed foundations are not an economically viable solution.
+The wind turbines will be installed on floating substructures connected by mooring lines to anchoring points in the seabed to hold their position.
+The turbines will be positioned across a carefully selected Cenos wind farm array area of ~ 333km².

 Efficient grid connection